+- overbearing or inadequate leadership;

+- poor management;

+- a high level of competition;

+- a climate of uncertainty and insecurity;

+- lack of support and governance structures;

+- poor handling of conflict;

+- rigid structures;

+- low level of participation or consultation;

+- excessive demands on time;

+- unclear role description and processes;

+- inadequate grievance procedures.

-- 6.13 If another person indicates by their words or actions that they feel bullied or harassed by you, review your conduct.
+- 6.17 If another person indicates by their words or actions that they feel bullied or harassed by you, review your conduct.
 If in doubt, cease the conduct and seek advice.
-When teaching, admonishing or exercising discipline as part of your pastoral ministry, be sure you do it respectfully. - 6.14 Love and care for your family and pay particular attention to the effect of your ministry on your family relationships.
-Ensure that your behaviour in family relationships is consistent with this Code. - 6.15 Take steps to prevent your spouse or children or other members of your family becoming victims of your stress.
-If you find yourself acting violently or abusively to any member of your family, seek professional help immediately. - 6.16 Monitor your consumption or use of alcohol and other mind altering or addictive substances or product (e.g. gambling) to ensure your wellbeing and that of others.
-Seek professional help if the use of these substances or products adversely affects your ministry, personal wellbeing or relationships. - 6.17 You should be sensitive to the effect of your language on others.
+When teaching, admonishing or exercising discipline as part of your pastoral ministry, be sure you do it respectfully.

+- 6.18 Love and care for your family and pay particular attention to the effect of your ministry on your family relationships.
+Ensure that your behaviour in family relationships is consistent with this Code.

+- 6.19 Take steps to prevent your spouse or children or other members of your family becoming victims of your stress.
+If you find yourself acting violently or abusively to any member of your family, seek professional help immediately.

+- 6.20 Monitor your consumption or use of alcohol and other mind altering or addictive substances or product (e.g. gambling) to ensure your wellbeing and that of others.
+Seek professional help if the use of these substances or products adversely affects your ministry, personal wellbeing or relationships.

+- 6.21 You should be sensitive to the effect of your language on others.
 Avoid using language that may be misunderstood or that bullies, threatens, belittles, humiliates or causes unnecessary offence or embarrassment.
-Take care when using: - any swear word; - language which has sexual connotations; and - racial, religious or other group descriptions. - 6.18 Exercise discretion when viewing or using restricted material.
-You should: - consider the legitimate purpose of viewing or using the restricted material; - consider whether your conduct will damage your reputation and impair your ministry; and - disclose the purpose and circumstances of your conduct to a supervisor or colleague to avoid any misunderstanding. - 6.19 When engaged in civil disobedience, do not act violently or intentionally provoke violence. - 6.20 Be sensitive to the effect of your dress on others.
-Dress appropriately to the context. - 6.21 You should comply with copyright legislation.
+Take care when using:

+- any swear word;

+- language which has sexual connotations; and

+- racial, religious or other group descriptions.

+- 6.22 Exercise discretion when viewing or using restricted material.
+You should:

+- consider the legitimate purpose of viewing or using the restricted material;

+- consider whether your conduct will damage your reputation and impair your ministry; and - disclose the purpose and circumstances of your conduct to a supervisor or colleague to avoid any misunderstanding. - 6.23 When engaged in civil disobedience, do not act violently or intentionally provoke violence. - 6.24 Be sensitive to the effect of your dress on others.
+Dress appropriately to the context. - 6.25 You should comply with copyright legislation.
 Ensure that any licences for the use of copyright material are current and complied with and that copyright is duly acknowledged.